mosherubin/GetCmdOpt/README.md

 This is a lightweight C++ option parser library, written in standard C++ to be used cross platform (avoiding the problem that GetOpts is not natively supported on Windows).  `GetCmdOpt` supports retrieving multiple values for a single option key.

 Command line options have a mandatory `key` followed by zero or more optional `values`, all delimited by spaces.
 Values can be integers, doubles, or strings.
-Here are some examples of key/value pairs that can be parsed from the command line:

-# GetCmdOpt
-Simple, light, cross-platform C++ class for parsing command line options

-# Quick start

-This is a lightweight C++ option parser library, written in standard C++ to be used cross platform (avoiding the problem that GetOpts is not natively supported on Windows).  `GetCmdOpt` supports retrieving multiple values for a single option key.

-Command line options have a mandatory `key` followed by zero or more optional `values`, all delimited by spaces.
-Values can be integers, doubles, or strings.
 Here are some examples of key/value pairs that can be parsed from the command line.
 Here's what a real-life command line might look like:

 ```